biobakery/humann/readme.md

 * HUMAnN2 uses the MetaPhlAn2 software along with the ChocoPhlAn database and UniRef for this computation.
 * Gene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
 RPK values can be further sum-normalized to adjust for differences in sequencing depth across samples.
 For more information on these units and normalization, please see the [HUMAnN2 User Manual Standard Workflow Section](http://huttenhower.sph.harvard.edu/humann2/manual/#markdown-header-standard-workflow)
 * The "UNMAPPED" value is the total number of reads which remain unmapped after both alignment steps (nucleotide and translated search).
 Since other gene features in the table are quantified in RPK units, "UNMAPPED" can be interpreted as a single unknown gene of length 1 kilobase recruiting all reads that failed to map to known sequences.
+* The UniRef50_unknown values represent the total abundance of reads which map to ChocoPhlAn nucleotide sequences which do not have a UniRef50 annotation.

 #### Pathway Coverage ####